cmc-aau/hpc-docs/docs/software/conda.md

 [Cheatsheet here](https://docs.conda.io/projects/conda/en/latest/_downloads/843d9e0198f2a193a3484886fa28163c/conda-cheatsheet.pdf)

 ## Creating and activating an environment
-`conda` is notoriously slow for resolving dependencies and creating environments, so it's recommended to use [`mamba`](https://mamba.readthedocs.io/en/latest/) instead of `conda` when creating and manipulating environments as it is MUCH faster (written in C++). `conda` and `mamba` have identical sub-commands and options and can be used interchangibly.

 The best practice is to note everything down in a YAML file before you forget things and keep it in the root of the project folder, for example:

 **requirements.yml**